CodingZeal/nextjs-server-action-validation/post.md

 };
 ```

+## Wrapping it Up

-In conclusion, Zod provides a powerful and flexible way to handle form validation in a Next.js application.
-By combining it with server-side actions and the `useFormState` hook, we can create robust forms with clear and specific error messages.
+Zod provides a powerful and flexible way to handle form validation in a Next.js application.
+We can apply server-side validation to our forms and still present a great user experience by following a few simple steps:

+- Define a Zod schema for each server action
+- Validate user input in your server action using the Zod schema
+- Return an array of errors if validation fails
+- In your client component, use the `useFormState` hook to receive validation errors
+- Display the validation errors to the user